 Confidentiality is the concealment of information or resources.
-The need for keeping information secret arises from the use of computers in sensitive fields such as government and industry.
+The need for keeping information secret arises from the use of computers in institutions with sensitive information such as government and industry.
 For example, military and civilian institutions in the government often restrict access to information to those who need that information.
 The first formal work in computer security was motivated by the military's attempt to implement controls to enforce a "need to know" principle.
 This principle also applies to industrial firms, which keep their proprietary designs secure lest their competitors try to steal the designs.
-As a further example, all types of institutions keep personnel records secret.
+As a further example, all types of institutions keep some types of personnel records secret.

 Access control mechanisms support confidentiality.
-One access control mechanism for preserving confidentiality is cryptography, which scrambles data to make it incomprehensible.
-A cryptographic key controls access to the unscrambled data, but then the cryptographic key itself becomes another datum to be protected.
+One access control mechanism for preserving confidentiality is cryptography, which transforms data to make it incomprehensible.
+A cryptographic key controls access to the untransformed data, but then the cryptographic key itself becomes another datum to be protected.

-EXAMPLE: Enciphering an income tax return will prevent anyone from reading it.
+EXAMPLE: Enciphering an income tax return will prevent anyone without the key from reading the taxable income on the return.
 If the owner needs to see the return, it must be deciphered.
 Only the possessor of the cryptographic key can enter it into a deciphering program.
-However, if someone else can read the key when it is entered into the program, the confidentiality of the tax return has been compromised.
+However, if someone else can read the key when it is entered into the program and has access to the enciphered return, the confidentiality of the tax return has been compromised.

-Other system-dependent mechanisms can prevent processes from illicitly accessing information.
-Unlike enciphered data, however, data protected only by these controls can be read when the controls fail or are bypassed.
-Then their advantage is offset by a corresponding disadvantage.
+Other system-dependent mechanisms can prevent information from being illicitly accessed.
+Data protected only by these controls can be read when the controls fail or are bypassed.
+Then the controls' advantage is offset by a corresponding disadvantage.
 They can protect the secrecy of data more completely than cryptography, but if they fail or are evaded, the data becomes visible.